wrsturgeon/robocup-experimental/src/nao/README.md

+## Nao

-Defines methods to interact with a NAO V5 robot.
+Protocols to interact with the NAO V5.